Exposures, Impacts, and Strategies Inventory (EISI)

-This tool is designed to guide Tribes through an extreme heat vulnerability assessment, providing easy access to projected extreme heat and related vulnerability data, and allowing Tribes to assess, rank, and identify strategies to address extreme heat in their communities.
+This tool is designed to guide California Tribes through an extreme heat vulnerability assessment, provide easy access to available projected extreme heat and related vulnerability data, and allow Tribes to assess, rank, and identify strategies to address extreme heat in their communities.
 At the end of the process, the tool generates a community profile summarizing the extreme heat and vulnerability data, risk determinations, and suggested adaptation strategies.
 In addition, Tribes will be able to export a customizable extreme heat vulnerability assessment report designed to be integrated into climate change vulnerability assessments or adaptation plans.

 Your community is encouraged to conduct its own community engagement process to understand the experiences and priorities of community members regarding extreme heat.